The Corn Spirit (2) Why the Attacks on Mannhardt and Frazer Fail

 Many fertility practices are also reported about the harvest, and other times of year, that did not relate specifically to the last sheaf of corn.
 For instance, Swedish peasants stuck a leafy branch in each furrow of their cornfields, believing that this would ensure an abundant crop.
 The same idea came out in the German and French custom of the Harvest-May.
 This was a large branch or a whole tree, decked with ears of corn and brought home from the field on the last wagon.
 Then it was fastened on the roof of the farmhouse or the barn, where it remained for a year.
 In Swabia the Harvest-May was fastened among the last stalks of corn left standing.
 In other places it was planted and the last sheaf cut was attached to its trunk (Mannhardt 1875, 190 et seq.; Frazer 1911, 2: 47-8).
 The corn could be made fruitful and fire and hail kept away by riding around the cornfield (Mannhardt 1875, 353, 357).
 Sometimes torches were carried about the fields for the purpose of fertilizing them.
 In Bohemia they flung blazing besoms into the air and said that the corn would grow as high as they were flung (Frazer 1913b 1: 113, 142, 340).
 In Hesse, Meiningen and other districts dried pig-ribs were inserted in the sown field or in the seed bag among the flax seed to cause the flax to grow well and tall (Frazer 1912 1:300).
 Sometimes the fertility of the corn spirit was enacted by oats-bride and oats-bridegroom, dancing at the harvest feast (Mannhardt 1868, 30; Frazer 1912, 1:163).
 In the olden days, before a Lithuanian or Prussian farmer went forth to plough for the first time in spring, he called in a wizard to perform a certain ceremony for the good of the crops (Frazer 1913b, 1:18).
 The corn spirit might also be represented in a picture by ears of corn plaited together, equipped with an erect phallus (Mannhardt 1868, 25).

 These are just samples of magical practices connected with agricultural customs in nineteenth and early twentieth century Europe.
 Such practices went much wider in their purposes.
 For instance they could impart fecundity to the trees and the cattle and drive away vermin (Frazer 1913b 1:340).
 They might also be for the purpose of driving away demons and witches that molested cattle (Frazer 1913b 1:170).
 They could be for the propitiation of various creatures to prevent them from destroying the crops (Frazer 1912 2:274-80).
 There were many magical practices associated with seasonal fires, eg at May Day and Midsummer (Frazer 1913b 1:146-222).
 Even von Sydow acknowledges the numerous different types of animistic beliefs reported by Mannhardt (von Sydow 1948, 90).
 If you read the evidence of Mannhardt and Frazer properly you cannot but become aware how thoroughly familiar with magical thinking these rural communities across Europe were.
-Frazer went on to deal with corn spirit customs, with associated magical practices, in other continents.
+Frazer went on to deal with crop spirit customs, with associated magical practices, in other continents.

 All the above is inconsistent with the kind of mindset, free from belief in spirits and in magical practices, that was attributed to Mannhardt’s informants and the makers of the customs by von Sydow and Eskeröd.
 Perhaps their theory would have been tenable if there had only been a few such customs.
 This may be why Hutton criticizes Frazer for making a general theory of primitive religion out of a “handful of examples” of harvest customs (Hutton 1996, 341).
 But anyone who attentively reads eg the 40 pages of detailed customs in Frazer 1912 volume 1 chapter 5 is bound to see the falsity of this claim.
 The examples of animistic and magical thinking Frazer cites there (and elsewhere) are numerous.
 And, as he states, his examples cited from Mannhardt are just “specimens” of the “great abundance” that Mannhardt collected (Frazer 1912, 1: 132).
 There is therefore no question of the reported customs being exceptional or rare.
 Further, the fact that the comparative method of anthropological research used by Mannhardt and Frazer has fallen into disfavour today cannot sensibly be used to deny the impressive weight of evidence that they produced.
-By contrast, the brief articles of von Sydow and Eskeröd are an evidence-free zone, devoted to theorizing and conjecture.
+By contrast, the articles of von Sydow and Eskeröd are an evidence-free zone, devoted to theorizing and conjecture.
 I do not notice in their writings, or in those of Mannhardt and Frazer, a single reference to a person who admitted that their claims of magical beliefs had been a pretence.

 Hutton himself gives details of various local British customs, that were not among those described by Mannhardt and Frazer, and in one account relating to the Hebrides “the fear of the last sheaf was palpable” (Hutton 1996, 337-341).
 As to the interpretation given by the critics to the material produced by Mannhardt and Frazer, it is impossible to believe that so many statements about customs and so many magical practices can have been intended in senses so different from their ostensible meanings.
 As Mannhardt’s researches themselves show, the figure of the corn mother was occasionally used to scare children, and he also mentions customs that have an element of humour or of celebrating the end of the harvest.
 It may also be that there was a belief in something like orenda, that would operate without any intentional magic.
-But it was a mistake for von Sydow and Eskeröd to assume that the whole widespread mass of customs that Mannhardt and Frazer report could be assigned to purposes not involving belief in spirits or magical practices, in the face of such huge evidence to the contrary.
+But it was a mistake for von Sydow and Eskeröd to assume that the whole widespread mass of customs that Mannhardt and Frazer report could be assigned to purposes not involving belief in spirits or magical practices, in the face of such abundant evidence to the contrary.